 Bishop State Community College will be a comprehensive learning institution that equips students and the community with the skills, knowledge, and ability to achieve real-world success.

-Bishop State Community College provides open access to an affordable, quality education, which promotes student success, academic transfer, workforce training, adult education, and community partnerships.
+Bishop State Community College promotes career pathways through open access to an affordable, quality education in a diverse and inclusive environment.

 Bishop State Community College fulfills its mission by offering the following: